 With the grim state of productivity in the construction industry, complacency in the competitive market is not an option.
 Contractors can improve their productivity, protect their bottom line, and future-proof their business with the right tools in hand.

-Similarly, OE Construction, an excavation and utility contractor in Golden Colorado has embraced technology to future-proof their business.
-Terri Olson, their Owner and CFO realized that “we can prove that we have been able to save, just in the timesheet reporting alone, over $30,000 a year.
+Similarly, OE Construction, an excavator contractor in Golden Colorado have embraced technology to future-proof their business.
+Terri Olson, their Owner and CFO realised that “we can prove that we have been able to save, just in the timesheet reporting alone, over $30,000 a year.
 And then you take that and add on all the other data that we’re collecting in the forms, and that translates to savings of $50,000 or $60,000 for a coordinator position, that we’re now able to accomplish with technology.
 These were immediate benefits we saw in the first year.”

 Assignar is a cloud-based construction operations software built to help self-perform contractors and subs improve productivity, profitability, safety, and quality in the field and office.
 Assignar’s platform upgrades key components of operations: labour and equipment management, scheduling, field data, timesheets, and more.
 Learn more about Assignar.
 Take our 7-minute video tour and learn how Assignar helps contractors operate better.